mvukov/rules_ros2/README.md

 ## Prerequisites

-The code is developed and tested on Ubuntu 20.04 with Python 3.8.

 You will need to install Bazel, see [here](https://docs.bazel.build/versions/master/install.html).
 Besides Bazel, you will need a C++ compiler and a Python 3 interpreter.
-If you want to run ROS2 deployments in Docker containers, [install Docker](https://docs.docker.com/engine/install/ubuntu/) as well.

 And no, you don't have to install any ROS2 packages via `apt`.

+The code is developed and tested on Ubuntu 20.04 with Python 3.8.

 ## What works?